 - Other foot conditions (such as bunions or corns)

-Understanding the causes of a hammer toe help Whitestone and New York City patients know if they are susceptible to this condition.
+Understanding the causes of a hammer toe help New York City and Whitestone, New York patients know if they are susceptible to this condition.

-New York City or Whitestone Hammer Toe Treatment
+New York City and Whitestone, New York Hammer Toe Treatment

 Treating hammer toe varies depending on the severity of your condition.
-To treat mild hammer toe, Dr. Gary Evans and Dr. James Korponay, your podiatrists in New York, NY or Whitestone, NY, will start with conservative methods—such as padding or anti-inflammatory medications.
+To treat mild hammer toe, Dr. Gary Evans and Dr. James Korponay, your podiatrists in New York City and Whitestone, New York will start with conservative methods—such as padding or anti-inflammatory medications.
 Flexible hammer toe can be corrected by simply wearing properly fitting shoes.
 Other treatments involve gently stretching the toes to relieve pain and reposition it.